-New Orleans-Based Food Hall St. Roch Market Is Coming To The Design District
+New Orleans-Based Food Hall St. Roch Market Is Coming to the Design District

 Courtesy St. Roch Market

-St. Roch is still finalizing its list of Miami vendors, but some of these concepts may come from recognizable names in Miami’s food scene who are simply looking to test out new ideas, Donaldson added.
+St. Roch is still finalizing its list of Miami vendors, but some of these concepts may come from recognizable names in Miami’s food scene who are simply looking to test out new ideas.
 In the case of the original New Orleans market, four of the vendors have moved on to open their own brick-and-mortar locations in the past two years.

-“It’s very much about bringing to the consumer all of these unsung heroes,” he said.
+“It’s very much about bringing to the consumer all of these unsung heroes,” he says.

 St. Roch Market will also feature live musical entertainment on weekends, like jazz tunes performed out on the patio, with plenty of outdoor seating.